lleo/node-block-file/README.md

 # Block File Libary

+I offer my applogies to anyone actually using this library between 1.0.x and 1.1.x .
+I've come to the belief that I should not use the promise based API.

 # Purpose

 A library to allocate, free, read, and write fixed size blocks in a file.